-Information about Burullus Lake Bird Watching, tours, Booking
+Burullus Lake Bird Watching tours, booking, prices, reviews

 Burullus Lake Bird Watching is amazing one and fantastic as well.
 The lake is along Alexandria on the Mediterranean coast.
 Moreover, it occupies a more or less, central position between the two branches of the Nile.
 Moreover, it extends between 31o 22′ – 31 o 26′ N and 30 o 33′ – 31 o 07′ E. It is a shallow brackish lake.
 Moreover, it connected with the sea by a small outlet (Boughaz), about 50 m wide near El Burg village.